Mishti92/writing-from-the-void/content/love letters to my chicas/We need more conscious creators.md

 Whatever your skill is.
 We need you.

 Along with the crazy, the wild and the messy side that comes along with it.
-We need humans to be humans, and to build human businesses.
+[[We need humans to be humans, and to build human businesses]].
 Away from the capitalistic, colonized version, away from the metrics of success that we have externally associated ourselves with, away from standups, daily check-ins, company town hall calls that feel almost robotic at this point.

 I have had enough of that and I see a way ahead on how we can get there.
 It has always been infront of us, just covered up with the bells and whistles of fancy corporate, biz-talk.
 By doing exactly what we are on this planet for – to be a human.